WELCOME! You are in the right place.

 Lexicon Inc. , a construction industry leader headquartered in Little Rock, Arkansas.
 The CEO, Patrick Schueck, was a great sponsor of the design and implementation of this hybrid experience.
 The Lexicon leaders accomplished a lot and we are proud to be part of their success.

 Designing for Hybrid

-We believe that hybrid work, collaboration, and meetings are the future (and the future is here!).
-We are curious to better understand how we might combine the best of the in-person world with the best of the virtual world to create some new solutions… so let’s stand in the question and go learn some new stuff!
+We believe that hybrid work, hybrid collaboration, and hybrid meetings are the future (and the future is here!).
+We are curious to better understand how we might combine the best of the in-person world with the best of the virtual world to create some new solutions... so let’s stand in the question and go learn some new stuff!

 New Questions for a New Model

 We’re committed to exploring what’s possible if we don’t use the rules of the past to inform the future.